oliversd/meteor-lodash/README.md

 #meteor-lodash
 Meteor package, wrapper for lodash - A JavaScript utility library delivering consistency, modularity, performance, & extras.
-You can use _ and lodash as two global variables.
+You can use _ and lodash both are global variables.

 For more information https://lodash.com/